cityofaustin/knackpostgres/README.md

 >>> app = App("myappidstring")
 ```

-If you want to execute the SQL commandsd manually, you can write to the entire App's SQL commands to files:
+If you want to execute the SQL commandsd manually, you can write the App's SQL commands to files:

 ```python
 >>> app.to_sql(path="mypath") # writes statements to mypath/sql directory